Halcones Rojos Veracruz: LNBP Runner-up

-At the end of the regular season of the 2009-2010 season, the RedHawks were able for the first time ever the Super General Leadership with a record of 32 wins and 8 lost.
+At the end of the 2009-2010 regular season, the RedHawks were able for the first time ever the Super General Leadership with a record of 32 wins and 8 lost.

 In the first round of the play-off (Final Round), the RedHawks defeated the Hurricane Tampico by 3 wins to 1.
 Already in the round of the quarterfinals, the locals defeated the Panthers swept Aguascalientes 3 wins to 0.

 In the round of finals, the RedHawks defeated the Toros de Nuevo Laredo 4 wins to 2, thus achieving arriving for the first time in its history to the end of the LNBP.

-In the Final Series LNBP, the RedHawks fell 4-1 to the Falcons UV Xalapa, thereby achieving the runner-up and giving the organization porteña the third title in the club's history.
+In the LNBP Final Series, the RedHawks fell 4-1 to the Falcons UV Xalapa, thereby achieving the runner-up.